 Amy Friedman Cecil

-Amy joined JWW professionally as Walk Development Director after many years as a devoted volunteer, event docent and SAC volunteer facilitator.
-She has primary responsibility for the five separate Walk to End Genocide events, including the Conejo Valley Walk, taking place for the first time in 2013.
+Amy joined JWW professionally as Walk and Community Development Director after many years as a devoted volunteer, event docent and SAC volunteer facilitator.
+She has primary responsibility for the six separate Walk to End Genocide events, including the Conejo Valley Walk, taking place for the first time in 2013.
 She is also involved in and passionate about all of JWW’s fundraising and awareness building events.

 Before attending American Jewish University (AJU) to obtain a MBA in Nonprofit Management, Amy practiced law for more than 27 years and taught elementary school for LAUSD.
 She is a partner in the philanthropic organization Los Angeles Social Venture Partners, co-chair of the 2012-13 AJU Women’s Lunch & Learn program, and teacher of a seminar in business writing skills for AJU MBA students in Spring 2013.

 Amy and her husband Tom, a partner in the Encino law firm Lewitt Hackman, have two amazing sons, Max and Zachary.

 Elisabeth (Liz) Braun